Brisolo32/rezi-pbp/README.md

 First, install the dependencies with `pip install -r requirements.txt`

-Then, to build you run `nuitka3 --onefile --disable-console --output-filename=Rezi-PBP.exe`.
+Then, to build you run `nuitka3 --onefile --quiet --disable-console --output-filename=Rezi-PBP.exe`.
 If you want it to be verbose then you can replace the `--quiet` flag with `--verbose`

 ## How it works: